duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

     duckiebot $ git clone -b raspberry-pi https://github.com/duckietown/fw-device-hut.git

-Navigate inside the repository you cloned and copy the avrdude config file in the `/etc` folder of the Duckiebot:
+4. Navigate inside the repository you cloned and copy the `avrdude config` file in the `/etc` folder of the Duckiebot:

     duckiebot $ cd fw-device-hut
     duckiebot $ sudo cp _avrdudeconfig/avrdude.conf /etc/avrdude.conf

-Then test the avrdude and set the fuses (these are some low-level settings, which are set only once) with:
+5. Then test the `avrdude` and set the low-level configuration with:

     duckiebot $ make fuses

-If the command is successful, the connection to the microcontroller works, and the fuses are written.
-The output looks like this:
+A successful outcome looks like:

     avrdude: verifying …
     avrdude: 1 bytes of efuse verified